ALERTS: COVID Info

 I am thrilled to be joining the CHA family and to have found a community that is passionate about advocacy and social justice!
 Outside of work, I love running/hiking, traveling, listening to podcasts (at 2x), and cooking/baking for friends.

-• Sunny Han
+• Dr. Sunny Han

-• Gauthami Balagopal
+• Gauthami Balagopal, MD

 Gauthami Balagopal, MD I was born in Burlington, Vermont but spent most of my life in Florida.
 I grew up in Jacksonville, FL and completed my undergraduate education at the University of Florida (UF) in Gainesville, FL.
 I first discovered my passion for underserved and marginalized populations through my work with the Mobile Outreach Clinic program at UF.
 I was able to further develop and discover this passion at Florida International University Herbert Wertheim College of Medicine (FIU HWCOM) in Miami, FL where the mission was heavily focused on transforming the health of communities.
 I worked as the student Clinical Director of the mobile mammography unit at FIU HWCOM and was specifically involved in patient education and organizing outreach events to increase access to screening mammograms in the greater Miami-Dade area.
 Working with different underserved populations over the years has solidified my interest in general medicine, primary care, and outreach.
 This has ultimately led me to pursue my residency training at Cambridge Health Alliance where I am excited to return to the beautiful northeast and work with those who share my interests in the field.
 In my free time I enjoy cooking New York Times recipes, shopping at Trader Joe’s, trying new foods/restaurants, hiking, and gardening.

-• Aditya Chennojwal
+• Aditya Chennojwala, MD

 Aditya Chennojwala, MDI was born in India but raised in Massachusetts and Arizona.
 Growing up in different parts gave me an appreciation for working systems that run our society and the diverse communities that make it up.
 I pursued a double major in Biological Sciences and Biochemistry at Arizona State University and I spent a lot of my time in college tutoring students of various ages.
 I discovered that I loved working directly with individuals and their families to understand their needs and to help overcome their unique set of problems, which ultimately drove me towards medicine.
 Upon entering Tufts University for medical school, I wanted to continue working directly with my community and I helped develop Asian Taskforce against Domestic Violence (ATASK) chapter at Tufts University SOM.